Managing Director of Research

 The Commercial Department and Services encompasses organisation, contract management, Human Resources, internal and external accounting, IT, procurement, general administration and the ILS library.

 The research coordination unit is mainly responsible for research planning and quality assurance in close consultation to the management board.
+Research coordination unit also includes the Institute’s library, which is open to external visitors and ILS employees.

 Transfer and Transformation